Submit to Feast of Laughter

 Original stories, poems, and artwork inspired by R. A. Lafferty

 Reprinted essays, stories, etc. Note: Feast of Laughter is scrupulous about Copyright.
 We must have explicit permission from the copyright holder to reprint anything.

 Contact with Lafferty:

 Reminiscences about how Lafferty's writing impacted your life and your reading.

 Submit your works to:

 Feast of Laughter

-Feast of Laughter is moving to annual publication.
+Feast of Laughter is an ongoing publication.

-- Deadline for expression of interest: August 31, 2018
+Deadline for expression of interest: January 31, 2025

-Deadline for content, October 31, 2018
+Deadline for content, May 31, 2025